neumino/rethinkdbdash/README.md

   and has been and is still being tested in the wild.

+- __Does it work with io.js?__

+  All the tests pass with io.js so yes.

 - __Is rethinkdbdash going to become the JavaScript official driver?__

   Not (yet?), maybe :)